What is effective email marketing?

-The types of email segmentation you can implement with your own business varies greatly.
+The types of email segmentation you can implement with your own business vary greatly.
 It ultimately depends on the data you have on your customers and how you’d like to apply it to your effective email marketing campaign.

 How do I make my emails feel more personal?

 As stated earlier, email list segmentation plays an important role in the success of your email marketing campaign.
 An effective strategy for email segmentation is to make your emails even more personal by creating buyer personas and directing emails accordingly.
-For example, you could segment your list into four groups, including: potential customers, new/first-time customers, loyal/repeat customers, and inactive customers.
-A few other ways to segment your emails include: your customers’ geography, age, gender, and even their behavior when browsing your website.
+For example, you could segment your list into four groups, including potential customers, new/first-time customers, loyal/repeat customers, and inactive customers.
+A few other ways to segment your emails include your customers’ geography, age, gender, and even their behavior when browsing your website.
 An email that is specific and relevant to the individual recipient will feel much more personal than a mass email with simply their name on it.

 How often should I send out emails for my business?

 How often you should send emails is a game of balance.
-Of course you don’t want to send so few emails that your audience forgets about you, but you also don’t want to send so many that people stop reading them.
+Of course, you don’t want to send so few emails that your audience forgets about you, but you also don’t want to send so many that people stop reading them.
 You have to tread the fine line between being assertive and being marked as spam.

 As we all know from experience, no one wants to spend their free time filtering their inbox, deleting emails every day – especially if the emails don’t bear any importance or call to action.
 Oftentimes, an infrequent email is seen as more valuable in the eyes of the customer.

 As far as promotional emails go, you don’t want to oversell your brand.
-Too many emails from the same business is the leading reason for high unsubscribe rates.
+Too many emails from the same business are the leading reason for high unsubscribe rates.
 You worked hard for that email list, and the last thing you want is to lose potential customers from being too pushy.

 So what frequency for sending emails is appropriate?
 This goes back to A/B testing with your specific audience.
 Start conservatively, and practice email segmentation to generate the best results.
-An increase in frequency of promotional emails might get one group to buy more, but might also get another group to block you out, resulting in a higher unsubscribe rate.
+An increase in the frequency of promotional emails might get one group to buy more but might also get another group to block you out, resulting in a higher unsubscribe rate.

 On average, 20% of marketers send one email a month, and 40% of marketers send emails two to three times a month.
 Finding the sweet spot for your business is crucial to maintaining your effective email marketing campaign.